More about: Best Things To Do At Nyc'S Jewish Quarter

 During the visit to South Williamsburg I remember the culture shock was great.
 It is surprising to see children and women walking on one side and men walking on the other in groups separated by different approaches.

 In addition, the men never look directly into the eyes of the women as it would be a way of being incited to sin.
 They usually walk with their eyes glued to the ground.
 In fact, you will notice that when tourists pass through the neighborhood, the neighbors ignore them.
-It's not often that people from the Williamsburg Jewish community interact with others outside the neighborhood.
+It's not often that people from Williamsburg 's Jewish community interact with people from outside the neighborhood.

 Other tips for visiting

 Visiting the Jewish Quarter is one of the plans you have to include in your trip to New York.
-If you feel like touring Brooklyn with a guided tour you should know that there are some tours of New York in Spanish that go through this area, with the advantage that you can ask the guide all the questions and ask for all the recommendations you need.
-The New York contrasts tour, for example, runs through the city from north to south and ends the tour in Brooklyn.
+If you want to visit Brooklyn with a guided tour you should know that there are some tours of New York in Spanish that go through this area, with the advantage that you can ask the guide all the questions and ask for all the recommendations you need.
+If you decide to take the New York contrasts tour, for example, you will walk through the city from north to south and end the tour in Brooklyn.

-It's a great way to explore the cultural contrasts of the city, putting them in a historical context that will help you understand how dozens of cultures coexist in this great city.
+It's a great way to explore the cultural contrasts of the city while putting them in a historical context that will help you understand how dozens of cultures coexist in this great city.